mdsebald/link_blox_app/README.md

 Attempting to integrate with nerves project using linux to build.
 Under linux, follow the instructions for nerves-system-br to build with the appropriate defconfig (i.e. nerves_rpi_defconfig) for your platform

+Set environment variables so your project can connect with the nerves project
 $ source .\nerves-env.sh.

 after cloning project,
 $ chmod +x relhelper.sh   # make it executable

-Makefile calls erlang.mk for make rules
-  Does not appear to use the correct compiler flags to compile erlang_ale/c_src, because linker errors-out, File format not recognized.
+Erlang ALE Makefile calls erlang.mk for make rules Does not appear to use the correct compiler flags to compile erlang_ale/c_src, because linker errors-out, File format not recognized.